-The Pancreas Committee is pursuing an allocation change that maximizes the increase of KP transplants and minimizes negative impacts on blood type, age, or ethnicity.
+The OPTN/UNOS Pancreas Transplantation Committee (the Committee) is pursuing an allocation change that maximizes the increase of K transplants and minimizes negative impacts on blood type, age, or ethnicity.
 While the modeling by the Scientific Registry of Transplant Recipients (SRTR) did not project that candidates would be disadvantaged based on age or ethnicity, the modeling projected a slight reduction in blood type O access to transplant, including a simulated 2% decrease for blood type O kidney transplants.
 There was also a decrease for KP blood type O transplants but an increase of KPs overall.
-However, the modeling projected a significant increase in the number of SPKs, an increase in the number of median years of benefit, and a net increase in transplants if the blood type restrictions were loosened.
-The simulation chosen by the Committee predicts the least impact on blood type O candidates except one (Run 6), which showed a smaller increase in the median years of benefit and life years from transplant (LYFT).
+However, the modeling projected a significant increase in the number of SPKs, an increase in the number of median years of benefit, and a net increase in transplants if the blood type O candidates except one (Run 6), which showed a smaller increase in the median years of benefit and life years from transplant (LYFT).
 The increase in SPKs and net increase in transplants projected by the proposal aligns with OPTN Goal 1, to increase the number of transplants.